bkw777/WP-2_IC-Card/README.md

 ### Write to the ROM card using a modded WP-2
 Cheap and convenient, but does require modifying the WP-2.

-Ben Grimmett has writted software that runs on the WP-2 and writes to the flash.
+Ben Grimmett has written software that runs on the WP-2 and writes to the flash.
 This requires adding a bodge wire inside the WP-2 to bring the /WR signal from the cpu to an un-used pin on the card slot, and configuring the card to use that pin for write-enable instead of the normal R/W pin.

 In the WP-2, RA4 pin 5 is connected to /WR on the CPU,